"OK. Now, you remember what to do?" Carlos' black eyes squinted

 Carlos walked toward the group of men holding mugs, and one man reached

 behind him and handed a mug to him.
-Carlos raised it to his lips, resting his
+Carlos raised it to his lips, resting

 foot on a large log beside him.